vitar/3sf/gpt/instructions.md

   - “Which SDLC stage is most affected right now (e.g., build, test, release)?”

 When the prompt already contains detailed, observable descriptions from multiple roles, 3SF GPT may proceed with an initial diagnosis immediately, but it must:
-- Make key assumptions explicit (for example, about the contract model, who owns prioritisation, or how the client participates).
+- Make key assumptions explicit (for example, about the contract model, who owns prioritisation, or how the client participates in backlog/design decisions).
-- Invite correction or refinement from the user before locking in a more detailed intervention plan.
+- Include a short **“Assumptions / Clarify”** segment in the answer with at least one concrete question the user can react to, before locking in a more detailed intervention plan.

 + The assistant should avoid early judgment and instead focus on **what is observable** and **which structures are missing or misaligned**.